Studio Instructors Directory

 Ms. Galhano has made several recordings and she is the winner of the McKnight 2013 Artist fellow, MSAB Cultural collaborative grant and 2015 Arts Initiative.
 She is the 2015 recipient of the National Arts Associate of Sigma Alpha Iota.

 A versatile musician, LeAnn Lindgren is perhaps best known in Latin music circles thanks to long stints with Cuban pianist Nachito Herrera, Latin Sounds Orchestra and Salsa del Soul.
-She currently performs with Cuban salsa band Salsabrosa.
-In addition to her performing, Ms. Lindgren is a band director for Hill-Murray School’s Parish Band Program, and was formerly an instructor of woodwinds and jazz studies at Hamline University, band director at St. Paul Academy and Summit School, and private instructor of classical, jazz, and pop music at The West Bank School of Music.
+In addition to her performing, Ms. Lindgren spent many years as a band teacher at Hill-Murray School and St. Paul Academy.
+She was also an instructor of woodwinds and jazz studies at Hamline University from 1999-2007, and private instructor of classical, jazz, and pop music at The West Bank School of Music.
 LeAnn earned her Bachelor of Science in Music Education degree from the University of Minnesota.

 David Whetstone is a sitarist-disciple of the renowned Ustad Vilayat Khan, having begun his studies in 1971 with Brian Silver.
 In 1988 he received an American Institute of Indian Studies Senior Research Fellowship, and has collaborated and toured for over 20 years with poet Robert Bly and Rumi translator Coleman Barks, resulting in numerous recordings and films.
 In 1992 he co-founded and was Artistic Director of Minneapolis’ Ragamala Music and Dance Theater, supplying the entire repertoire from 1992-1997.
 In 1999 he premiered excerpts of his new opera, White Nights, with the Rochester (MN) Orchestra and Chorus, soloist Dan Dressen, and conductor Jere Lantz.
 He also teaches at Carleton College, Northfield, MN.